Bingzhuo-Zhong/Safe-visor-Stochastic-Game/README.md

 #### Training and testing of the DNNs agent
 The training of the DNNs agent is done in python using TensorFlow framework.
 All codes for the training and the testing can be found in the folder “Training DNNs controller”.
-To run the training, one should generate configuration files first.
-One can also use the configuration file ( “./config/ddpg drn.json”) which is used for the experiments in this paper.
-We define the main entrance for training and testing in the python script “main ddpg.py”.
-And the training and testing can be executed via running the script “ python main ddpg.py” with specified parameters (detail parameters can be found in the code).
+To run training, one should generate configuration files first.
+One can also use the configuration file ( “./config/ddpg_drn.json”) which is used for the experiments in this paper.
+We define the main entrance for training and testing in the python script “main_ddpg.py”.
+And training and testing can be executed via running the script “ python main_ddpg.py” with specified parameters (detailed parameters can be found in the code).
 Examples are listed as follows:

 - Generating new configuration file:
-`python main ddpg.py −−generate config`
+`python main_ddpg.py −−generate_config`
 - Running training:
-`python main ddpg.py −−config [path-to-config-files] −−mode train`
+`python main_ddpg.py −−config [path-to-config-file] −−mode train`
 - Running testing:
-`python main ddpg.py −−config [path-to-config-files] −−mode test −−weights [path-to-pretrained model]`
+`python main_ddpg.py −−config [path-to-config-file] −−mode test −−weights [path-to-pretrained-model]`

-One can use the pre-trained model provided for a quick testing.
-The pre-trained model can be found in the folder ‘pretrained model’.
-To visualize the testing, one can change the visualization parameter in the running command, for example:
+One can use the pre-trained model provided for a quick test.
+The pre-trained model can be found in the folder ‘pretrained_model’.
+To visualize the testing, one can change the visualization parameter in running command, for example:

 - Running testing with pretrained model and visualization:
-`python main ddpg.py −−config config/ddpg drn.json −−mode test −−weights pretrained model −−params stats params/visualize eval true`
+`python main_ddpg.py −−config config/ddpg_drn.json −−mode test −−weights pretrained_model
+−−params stats_params/visualize_eval true`

 ### References